-South Yarra’s chic demeanour attracts many renters to the neighbourhood, so it does get busy with foot-traffic, but it isn’t as crazy as the city.
-There are also more affordable rentals than say Fitzroy, however the market is quite competitive and there are many developments offering shoe-box flats.
+South Yarra’s chic demeanour attracts many renters to the neighbourhood and properties are generally more affordable than the likes of Fitzroy.
+However the market is quite competitive and there are many developments offering shoe-box flats.

-This is my ex burb in Melbourne and one I am very fond of.
-I didn’t know before taking the property that Toorak is like the ‘Belgravia of London’, I just thought the area was pretty sleek [expensive taste I guess!].
+This is my ex burb in Melbourne and I loved it here.
+I didn’t realise before taking the property that Toorak is like the ‘Belgravia of London’, I just thought the area was pretty sleek [expensive taste I guess!].

 Filled with wide, mansion lined streets and Toorak Village in the middle, this affluent neighbourhood is home to some of Melbournes elite.
 But not all rentals have to come with a huge price tag.
 If you’re lucky, you may be able to bag a flat for around the $400-$500 per week mark like we did.

-This affluent suburb is within walking distance to South Yarra, Prahran and Richmond, but pleasantly far enough from the crowds.
+This posh burb is within walking distance to South Yarra, Prahran and Richmond, but pleasantly far enough from the crowds.
 As well as bordering Como Park, it also touches the Yarra River which is ideal for those long walks, bike rides or morning runs (you can run to the city centre in about 25 mins.)